drupol/master-thesis/src/thesis/2-reproducibility.typ

 As we pivot toward the next chapter, our narrative will transition from the theoretical underpinnings to the practical arsenal at our disposal for enhancing reproducibility in #gls("SE").
-While the groundwork laid in this chapter paves the way for an in-depth exploration, it is important to acknowledge the vast landscape of tools and methodologies available in this domain.
+While the groundwork laid in this chapter prepares for a detailed exploration, it is important to recognise the wide range of tools and methodologies available in this domain.
 Given the scope of this thesis, we will focus on four evaluation methods using three key tools, with the understanding that this selection is not exhaustive but rather representative of the broader ecosystem.
 Through the lens of real-world applications and case studies, we will explore how these chosen tools are used to mitigate the challenges identified herein and to foster an ecosystem where reproducible research and development are not merely aspirational goals but operational norms.

 In fine, this chapter serve as both a foundation and a bridge.
 It offers a comprehensive understanding of reproducibility that is critical for appreciating